putneydm/david_site_design/src/collections/_writing/figma-responsive-design.markdown

 Layouts must be built using auto layout.
 In general, components should be fill width and hug height.

+This abstracts away responsive design -- it gets you 80 percent there with no effort at all.
+It just works.

+uses auto layouts and variable modes.

 A responsive design system in Figma is build up using multiple :